Introduction to Backcountry Skiing

-The Level I tour is our most important level for many reasons.
-It is the introduction to the backcountry experience for people who have not yet experienced it.
-It helps them work toward what everyone craves: powder, faces shots and the camaraderie of skiing in a small group on ungroomed fresh snow terrain.
+The Level I trip is our most important level for many reasons.
+It is the introduction to the backcountry for people who have not yet experienced it.
+It helps you work toward what everyone craves: powder, faces shots, and the camaraderie of skiing in a small group on un-groomed, fresh snow.

-At this level, we will ski mostly gentle, wide open zones or runs with sparse trees with minor access into avalanche terrain.
-Your guides offer instruction, assistance with technique and tips for you to gain more confidence in your powder skiing/riding ability.
+At this level, we will ski mostly gentle, open zones or runs with sparse trees with minor access into avalanche terrain.
+Your guides will offer some instruction, assistance with technique, and tips for you to gain more confidence in your powder skiing/riding ability.
 This isn’t a true powder clinic like you’d find at a ski area but your guides will outline you with several tips and do their best to advance your skills throughout the day.

 Skiers and snowboarders at this level are strong intermediates or advanced skiers/riders who:

-• are confident on all blue runs and will occasionally ski/ride black runs on a lift served ski area
+• are confident on all blue runs and also will ski/ride black runs at a lift served ski area

-• are comfortable making linked, smooth parallel turns
+• are comfortable making linked, smooth, controlled parallel turns

-• are beyond any wedge type or pizza style skiing methods
+• are beyond any wedge type or pizza style of skiing technique

-- have skied or snowboarded more than 30 times (WE CANNOT TAKE BEGINNER TYPE SKIER/RIDERS ON OUR TOUR AS YOU WILL SUFFER IN THE UNTRACKED POWDER)
+• have skied or snowboarded more than 30 times (WE CANNOT TAKE BEGINNER TYPE SKIER/RIDERS ON OUR TOUR AS YOU WILL SUFFER IN THE UNTRACKED POWDER)

 Remember that we provide you with complimentary, fat Armada ski’s and Never Summer snowboards designed for powder skiing and riding.
 These tools help with the float and making your turns pop in the powder.
-We also provide poles with bigger baskets that help you in the untracked snow.
+We also provide poles with bigger baskets that help you navigate in the untracked snow.